 Bereavement and Grief

 When we lose someone, whether at home or at work, we face the pain of being separated from them.
 Yet we remain in relationship with the person who has gone, because we think about them, notice their absence, and miss them.
 Bereavement and grief are natural processes, but they’re different each time.
 It used to be taught that grief was a process with inevitable stages, but that’s not so.
 Sometimes when a person goes, we feel relief or anger, or nothing at all.
 That too is natural.
 At other times our grief stays with us even though we want to move on.
 Our responses to loss can vary enormously from person to person and from moment to moment.
 The best approach to dealing with loss, I think, is to treat bereavement and grief as an ongoing conversation.
 There are things we want to say and do when we say goodbye, and until we’ve done them we may not be able to turn to the future.
 We may want to look back and celebrate the good memories of times past; we may want to point out things that remain unsaid or undone.
 There may be rituals that need to be performed, like a last letter or a last embrace, which can be done even though the other person is not physically present.
 And we need to commemorate the lost person.
 All these things may need to be returned to again and again until we feel like they’ve been done right and we can face the future.
 We can go on knowing that the lost person will continue to be in our hearts as we make the rest of our life’s journey.
-If you’re feeling the pain of loss, and sense either that you have no-one you can share your grief with, or that you’re grieving too little or too long, then I can help you to say and do what you need to in order to move forward.
+If you’re feeling the pain of loss, and sense either that you have no-one you can share your grief with, or that you’re grieving too little or too long, then we can help you to say and do what you need to in order to move forward.